Susanna (Book of Daniel): Date and textual history

+The Greek text survives in two versions.
+The received version is due to Theodotion; this has superseded the original Septuagint version, which survives only in Syriac translation, in Papyrus 967 (3rd century AD), and exceptionally in a single medieval manuscript, known as Codex Chisianus 88.

 The Greek puns in the texts have been cited by some as proof that the text never existed in Hebrew or Aramaic, but other researchers have suggested pairs of words for trees and cutting that sound similar enough to suppose that they could have been used in an original.

-The Anchor Bible uses "yew" and "hew" and "clove" and "cleave" to get this effect in English.
+The Anchor Bible uses "yew" and "hew", and "clove" and "cleave", to get this effect in English.

-The Greek text survives in two versions.
-The received version is due to Theodotion; this has superseded the original Septuagint version, which now survives only in Syriac translation, in Papyrus 967 (3rd century CE), and exceptionally in a single medieval manuscript, known as Codex Chisianus 88.

 Sextus Julius Africanus did not regard the story as canonical.
 Jerome (347–420), while translating the Vulgate, treated this section as a non-canonical fable.

 In his introduction, he indicated that Susanna was an apocryphal addition because it was not present in the Hebrew text of Daniel.
-Origen received the story as part of the 'divine books' and censured 'wicked presbyters' who did not recognize its authenticity (Hom Lev 1.3.), remarking that the story was commonly read in the early Church (Letter to Africanus); and claimed the two Elders who had accused Susanna were Ahab ben Kolaiah and Zedekiah ben Masseiah, (Jeremiah 21:20); he also noted the story's absence in the Hebrew text, observing (in Epistola ad Africanum) that it was "hidden" by the Jews in some fashion.
+Origen received the story as part of the 'divine books' and censured 'wicked presbyters' who did not recognize its authenticity (Hom Lev 1.3.), remarking that the story was commonly read in the early Church (Letter to Africanus); and claimed the two Elders who had accused Susanna were the false prophets Ahab ben Kolaiah and Zedekiah ben Masseiah, who 'committed adultery with their neighbors' wives' and were executed by king Nebuchadnezzar (Jeremiah 29:21-23); he also noted the story's absence in the Hebrew text, observing (in Epistola ad Africanum) that it was "hidden" by the Jews in some fashion.
 Origen's claim is reminiscent of Justin Martyr's charge that Jewish scribes 'removed' certain verses from their Scriptures (Dialogue with Trypho: C.71-3).
-Although omitted from current Jewish scripture, the story of Susanna is acknowledged to have been part of Jewish tradition in the Second Temple period.
+Although omitted from Jewish scripture, the story of Susanna is acknowledged to have been part of Jewish tradition in the Second Temple period.